Holly: A dog with a heart so big she needed a pacemaker

 Holly relaxing with one of her little friends on the patio.

-Her favourite time of the day is spending mornings out in the garden with me enjoying the birds and the wildlife.
-Me with a coffee, and her every vigilante for the local fox that likes to hunt in our yard.
+Her favourite time of the day was spending mornings out in the garden with me enjoying the birds and the wildlife.

-Holly won’t have any of that.
-The chipmunks and squirrels are her friends and for as long as she is around, they have a friend and a protector in the little rescue dog with a heart so big she needs a pacemaker to keep it going.
+I like to think she was the protector of the little chipmunks and squirrels that were her friends in the garden, and for as long as she was around, they had a friend and a protector in the little rescue dog with a heart so big she needed a pacemaker to keep it going.

 Vic MacBournie